nabbisen/ia-novel/README.md

 # ia-novel

-"i"nter"a"ctive visual novel maker. a visual novel development stack with universal and easy-to-use web technologies.
+- "i"nter"a"ctive visual novel maker
+- a visual novel development stack with universal and easy-to-use web technologies

 ## features

-pure html / css / javascript
+- pure html / css / javascript
-mobile-friendly (responsive) out of the box history view is available
+- mobile-friendly (responsive) out of the box
+- history view is available

 ### installation